 The distillery uses time-old traditions and Tasmanian ingredients to produce their Australian craft whiskey.
 Tastings are available in full or half measure – and a range of other beverages are also offered at the bar.
 Getting a taste of the local product is one of the fun things to do in Hobart CBD.

 Visitors who are interested in learning more about Tasmania’s wine, cider and whiskey production can take an all-day tour with a local guide.
-Get the details here!
+Get the details!

 One of the best bars in Hobart, the original version was established on this site in 1842 and named the Hobart Hotel.
 The classic corner pub has held many other names over the years, and it is currently the Tom McHugo’s Hobart Hotel.

 The inviting pub has a warm and casual ambiance, a traditional menu with a modern flair and plenty of ice-cold craft beer on tap.
-Go for the chicken parma or lamb pie and stay for a meal – it’s one of the fun things to do in Hobart at night!
+Stay for a meal and go for the chicken parma or lamb pie – it’s one of the fun things to do in Hobart at night!

 On the 3rd day of your Hobart trip plan, enjoy a day filled with Hobart culture.
 Visit a world-class art museum, sip wine on a riverside vineyard estate and listen to the sweet sounds of a local band.